jdheywood/catch-o-the-day-spa/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Please note that to develop in conjunction with the Express API you will need to clone that repo and point the 'data.service.ts' class to your local API server.

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.